microsoft/WhatTheHack/999-SQLModernization/README.md

 SQL Modernization and Migration What the Hack

 ## Introduction
 SQL Server has come a long way!
 From OLTP to OLAP, on-premises to cloud, big data clusters to hyperscale -- SQL Server has evolved in many ways.
 With that evolution comes complexity as organizations seek to take advantage of new features and cloud efficiency.
-This hack puts you (and your team) in the role of an SI (Systems Integrator), working with many clients to modernize their environments and applications.
+This hack puts you (and your team) in the role of a SI (Systems Integrator), working with many clients to modernize their environments and applications.

 ## Related Hacks
 For more in-depth work with Azure Synapse Analytics and Data Ops, see these hacks: